 - Visit the library and show a form of identification to verify your address and Ohio residency.
 A state-issued photo ID or driver’s license with current address is best.
-If the address is not current, an official piece of mail (utility bill, lease, bank statement, etc.) is also acceptable.

 - For minors (anyone under 18 years old), applications must be filled out by a parent or guardian in person.